lmvdz/drift-liquidation-bot/README.md

 The bot will look for the `BOT_KEY` variable in the environment file.
 The `BOT_KEY` can either be a Uint8Array (solana-keygen) or base_58 encoded private key (phantom wallet export).

-There are some config variables you can configure.
+There are some config variables you can configure near the top of `index.ts`.

 - how often to get new users from on chain
 `userUpdateTimeInMinutes`